 Those in the online advertising industry have a grim reality to face: fraud is rampant and increasingly costly.
 Considering how important advertising revenue is for online companies, media sites, and publishers, the problem hasn’t received much attention until recently.
-Having advertisers paying for fake ad impressions represents a potential breach in trust as long as businesses fail to diligently monitor their online ads.
+Having advertisers paying for fake ad impressions represents a potential breach of trust as long as businesses fail to diligently monitor their online ads.
 The statistics surrounding online ad fraud are troubling.
 One report from the Association of National Advertisers and WhiteOps predicts ad bot fraud will cost the advertising industry more than $6 billion dollars in 2015.
 The same report also says bots are responsible for 23 percent of video ad views and 11 percent of display ad views.
 Another study from the Interactive Advertising Bureau shows that up to 36 percent of ad clicks come from bots.
 That means millions of ad views every day don’t actually come from real people.
 Combatting ad fraud should be a top priority for any online business, and one of the best ways to do so is through a big data solution.

 One of the most important steps of deterring ad fraudsters is to know how they operate.
 Fraud schemes can be simply summed up by dividing them into “known” and “unknown” strategies.
 The two types are fairly self-explanatory, and when applied to the advertising realm, much of how fraud is committed is already known.
 A bot engine can quickly infect any user’s computer, making it communicate with a botnet center and forcing the computer to visit sites and click on advertisements without any knowledge from the user.
 This exploitation of digital advertising can prove to be very effective by taking a user’s web history and using that to click on retargeted ads.
 In fact, around 19 percent of retargeted ad traffic comes from bot programming.